 Related: The Best Pasta Makers

 These four clear, tempered-glass mixing bowls from Pyrex have matching lids for double-duty use: storing food and food prep.
 The bowls come in sizes of 1 quart, 1.5 quarts, 2.5 quarts, and 4 quarts.
-The fitted lids are made of slightly flexible, BPA-free plastic and come in four bright colors, one for each bowl.
+The smaller bowl is a great size for storing and transporting salad dressing, while the biggest bowl can hold a large salad for a crowd.
+When you’re ready to serve, it’s easy enough to add the dressing, pop the lid on the salad bowl and give it a good shake to combine.

-These bowls can handle the oven, freezer, refrigerator, and microwave, and are dishwasher-safe.
+During our whipped cream test, the four-quart bowl could handle a full pint of cream, but the shallower sides on the bowl did not protect the kitchen or the cook from splatters.
+As we perform tests, the bowls didn't skitter around the counter since the glass is so heavy.
 A bonus is that if you ever happen to lose a lid, additional lids can be purchased separately.
 The set comes with a two-year warranty, but we think these bowls can last for many years.

 Related: The Best Hand Mixers